tor-actions/tor-browser-build/projects/clang/README.md

 This is the Clang compiler.

-For Linux and Android, we use it only to build Firefox and GeckoView.
+For Linux and Android, we use it only to build Firefox and GeckoView, but we do not use this project directly.
+Instead, we use `clang-linux`, that adds platform-specific libraries and tools.
-For Windows and macOS, we use it to build everything, but we do not use this project directly.
+For Windows and macOS, we use it to build everything, but we also do not use this project directly.
 Instead, we use `mingw-w64-clang` and `macosx_toolchain`, that also add platform-specific libraries and tools.